 6. Can you give an example of how you've implemented effective coaching within your team to improve performance?

 Response Tip: Describe a specific instance where you identified a need for improved coaching.
-Explain the methods you used, such as one-on-one sessions, group training, or leveraging technology like performance management software.
+Explain the methods you used, such as one-on-one sessions, group training, or leveraging technology like call center coaching software.
 Highlight the positive outcomes, such as improved agent performance metrics or increased team morale.

 7. In a technology-driven environment, how have you utilized SaaS solutions to enhance call center operations?